 The following are the questions most often ask by clients about California spousal support.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California spousal support, to include: establishing spousal support, spousal support modification, and spousal support termination.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

-California spousal support is known as alimony in other states.
+Before we address paying spousal support, we need to understand how spousal support is defined.
+Spousal support in California is known as alimony in other states.
 Spousal support is money awarded to one spouse who is called the supported spouse.
-The spouse paying support, called the supporting spouse, is required to make monthly payments to the supported spouse.
-California spousal support can be in the form of temporary spousal support or permanent spousal support.
+The spouse paying spousal support, called the supporting spouse, is required to make monthly payments to the supported spouse.
+Paying spousal support in California can be in the form of temporary spousal support or permanent spousal support.

-Temporary spousal support are payments made by the supporting spouse to the supported spouse during and up to the finalizing of the divorce.
+The supporting spouse will be paying spousal support to the supported spouse during and up to the finalizing of a divorce.
 The supporting spouse will be required to make these payments until all issues surrounding the divorce are addressed.

 Q: What is alimony?